In the future we'll all fly personal drones like this

 The appropriately named PassengerDrone company promises just that with its new two-seater manned aircraft.
 It flies without its passengers having to do anything beyond interact with a touchscreen.
 From the press release:

-In case you know your pitches from your yaws, there's a manual mode too.
+And if you know your pitch from your yaw, there's a manual mode too.

 The craft uses 16 electric engines and is capable of vertical takeoff and landing.
 Another fun fact: its internals are entirely fiber optics, without a single wire inside.
 Because future.